Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

 where $R$ is a two-dimensional squared Bessel process independent from $V$, we get

-We can therefore prove our results using some precise properties of $Z$.
-Recall from \cite{Singh} the definition of $L$, the local time of $Z$ for the position $1$, of $n$ the associated excursion measure, and of $L^{-1}$ the right continus inverse of $L$.
+We can therefore prove our results using some known properties of $Z$.
+Let us recall from Section 5 of \cite{Singh} the definition of $L$, the local time of $Z$ for the position $1$, of $n$ the associated excursion measure, and of $L^{-1}$ the right continuous inverse of $L$.
 We denote by $\xi$ a generic excursion.